How To Advertise Your YouTube Video

 The following categories are available on YouTube for you to sort your videos by: Video & Animation, Autos & Vehicles, Music, Pets & Animals, Sports, Travel & Events, Gaming, People & Blogs, Comedy, Entertainment, News & Politics, How-to & Style, Educations, Science & Technology, and Nonprofits & Activism.

 According to YouTube, “90% of the best-performing YouTube videos feature personalized thumbnails.”When you’re recording, consider taking excellent shots that properly depict your video.
-In order to make sure that your thumbnail looks fantastic on all screen widths, YouTube advises utilizing a 1280 × 720 px image.
+To make sure that your thumbnail looks fantastic on all screen widths, YouTube advises utilizing a 1280 × 720 px image.

-Note: In order to add a custom thumbnail image, your YouTube account must be verified.
+Note: To add a custom thumbnail image, your YouTube account must be verified.
 By going to youtube.com/verify and entering the verification code that YouTube offers you, you can accomplish this.

 Files SRT (Subtitles & Closed Captions)